YardGnomeNinja/aureliaWithADAL/README.md

             "scripts/*.map": true
         }

-5. Find all references to 'prometheusserviceschassisuiaurelia' and replace with the name of the new project.
+5. Find all references to 'prometheusserviceschassisuiaurelia' and 'PrometheusServicesChassisUIAurelia' and replace with the name of the new project.

 6. Update this README.md to pertain to the new project.